We Fight to Win™

 In some cases, a person is unable to withstand the electric shock and suffers death by electrocution.
 Electrocution is one of the most common causes of workplace fatalities.
 If your spouse died due to a work-related electrocution, you are entitled to recover benefits.
 Death benefits are paid to surviving spouses and dependents who meet certain criteria.
 The total amount recoverable depends on the number of dependents whom the deceased person supported.
 Death benefits are paid out in installments, similar to disability benefits.
 Surviving dependents are also entitled to reasonable burial expenses.Benefits Recoverable Following an Electric Shock

 You may be entitled to recover the cost of any medical treatment that you undergo following your electric shock injury, as well as the cost of transportation to and from medical appointments.
 If you are unable to work following your injury, you may also be entitled to recover disability benefits.
 The amount and duration of the disability benefits that you receive depends on whether your disability is partial or total, and whether it is temporary or permanent.
-If you cannot return to your prior position, you may also be entitled to receive benefits that assist you with obtaining training in a new field.Get Advice from an Orange County Attorney Following an Electrocution or Electric Shock
+If you cannot return to your prior position, you may also be entitled to receive benefits that assist you with obtaining training in a new field.Get Advice from an Riverside and San Bernardino County Attorney Following an Electrocution or Electric Shock